Blackout Trail - Behind the Scenes

 Disaster Medicine

 “My sister went to Afghanistan after 9/11, and I got kind of obsessed with the news over there.
 That’s when I first read about MSF, and I don’t know—it just grabbed me.
 Traveling around the world, making a difference… I guess it seemed like a grand adventure.”
-I snorted at my idealism back then.
+I snorted at my idealism back then.-Blackout Trail

 Ever since I was a kid, I’ve been fascinated by the practice of medicine in challenging environments: battlefield medicine, wilderness medicine, disaster medicine.
 It takes the already high stakes of emergency medicine to a whole other level.